DSI-FDI/final-project/iteration_2_and_3_dsi.md

 - Suggest 3 topics to talk given the girl interests, background and hobbies.
 - Automatically display new topics when the girl is getting bored.

 This is related with the data element *Sentences to talk about a topic*.
-So first the topics are suggested and then the application propose smart and excellent senteces to say about the topic.
+So first the topics are suggested and then the application propose smart and excellent sentences to say about the topic.

 #### Sentences to say about a topic

 When the user doesn't anything about a topic or maybe he doesn't know what to say, the application will help him to say smart and excellent sentences.

-In order to acomplish this, we need:
+In order to accomplish this, we need:

 - Propose a list of 3 sentences to say about the topic.
 - Obtain the information from many sources and create a valuable sentence to impress the girl.

 Optionally, the user can configure the application to propose the sentences plus a brief summary of the topic.
 This summary is only shown the first time the new topic is used.

 This data element is related with the prior one.
-Because the application proposestopics that are relevant for the users and then creates smart sentences around it.
+Because the application proposes topics that are relevant for the users and then creates smart sentences around it.

 #### Emotional state

 - Calculate the emotional state of the girl using the gestures, expressions and face sensors.
 - The application will show the percentage.
-So the user can learn what are the topics the girl loves and also can use the information to take decitions.
+So the user can learn what are the topics the girl loves and also can use the information to take decisions.

 #### Suggested places